Food waste

 The more fat it contains, the less time it can be stored for.
 As a result, you shouldn’t keep sausages in your freezer for more than four months, while lean meat can be frozen for eight to ten months.

-This Migusto pro tip is sure to come in handy next time you’re using herbs: pop the herbs into an ice cube tray, add a splash of water and then use them cube by cube.
+This Migusto tip is sure to come in handy next time you’re using herbs: pop the herbs into an ice cube tray, add a splash of water and then use them cube by cube.
 You can do the same with limes or lemons that are starting to look a bit sad: just squeeze the juice, fill an ice cube tray with it and jazz up your next cold drink with the resulting cubes.

-Sadly, it does: the longer you store fruit and vegetables, the more vitamins they lose.
+Sadly, it does.
+The longer you store fruit and vegetables, the more vitamins they lose.
 So, you need to bag up and freeze your vegetables while they’re as fresh as possible.
 When you close the bag, make sure to remove as much air from it as you can to preserve the vitamins.

 Sadly not.
 Vegetables with a high water content, like lettuce, cucumbers or tomatoes, really aren’t suitable for freezing.
 Freezing them, and above all, defrosting them, waters down their flavour.
 There’s another rule of thumb to bear in mind here: the more water is in the vegetable, the slushier it becomes when it’s frozen.
 That’s fine if you’re making a soup, but it’s not great for lots of other recipes.

+When it comes to potatoes, you’re better off not freezing them at all.
+The cold temperatures turn their starches into sugar, giving the potatoes a slightly sweet taste.
 Brassicas like broccoli, cauliflower or Brussels sprouts, along with peas, fennel and carrots, need to be blanched before freezing.
 This denatures their cellular enzymes and kills germs, thereby enabling them to be frozen for longer.

 Yes, but it depends on how much water it contains.
 The harder the cheese, the better it will freeze.
 Despite this, the taste can sometimes suffer and the texture can change.
 Nevertheless, defrosted mozzarella, for instance, works absolutely fine on a pizza.
 Any leftover raclette cheese will freeze well, too: just separate the slices from each other with greaseproof paper so they don’t stick together after being defrosted.